Campaign Management

 Setting Description

-Webhook Name Descriptive identifier for this webhook endpoint configuration
+Webhook Name Identifier for this webhook endpoint configuration

-Target URL Complete HTTPS endpoint URL where webhook requests will be sent for event processing
+Target URL HTTPS endpoint URL where webhook requests will be sent for event processing

-Secret Key Optional secret for HMAC-SHA256 signature generation, enabling cryptographic verification of webhook authenticity
+Secret Key Secret for HMAC-SHA256 signature generation, enabling verification of webhook authenticity